byronka/minum/docs/getting_started/getting_started_part_4.md

 There needs to be a new data class.
 If you have any experience with SQL or relational databases, you might be familiar with designing a data table.
 This simplistic database uses something similar to describe its schema, which is a particular implementation of the `DbData` class.
-Here is the implementation you will need:
+Add this at `src/main/java/org/example/myproject/BookDbData.java`:

 ```java
 package org.example.myproject;